devlbolivar/100-days-of-code/r1-log.md

 ### R1D3

 Day 3 #100DaysOfCode Today I worked with React Router Dom again, sorting files and configuring the routes, the layout base is working and I started a Calendar component of events. #react

+### R1D4

+Day 4 #100DaysOfCode #Challenge Today I created the grid for a calendar, it's already dynamic getting the current month and day.
+I also applied some styles